 01 of 07

 In Boston, they have snow.
-In Seattle, they have rain.
-In San Francisco, we’ve got fog.
-And it can be just as cold and brutal as a blizzard.
-Okay, slight exaggeration, but it’s still not the best for your typical S.F. adventure.
-Don’t fret, this city still has plenty of activities even when Karl the Fog has decided to stay for months on end.Continue to 2 of 6 below.
+In Seattle, it's rain.
+Here in San Francisco, fog is our most temperamental natural element, and it's often as cold and as brutal as a blizzard!
+This may be a slight exaggeration, but it’s still not the best weather for your typical S.F. adventure.
+Still, there's no need to fret: SF has plenty of fun activities to keep you going even when "Karl the Fog" has decided to (literally!) hang around for months on end.
+One way to face him is to simple embrace him, but that's a bold suggestion, so we've got other ideas as well.Continue to 2 of 7 below.

 02 of 07

 Play with Kittens

 03 of 07

-Hike in the Presidio
+Take a Hike in the Presidio

 04 of 07

 Go Above the Fog Line

 05 of 07

-Play Board Games at a Bar
+Play Games at a Bar

 06 of 07

 Visit the SFMOMA